 Letter from the President

-On behalf of the Vancouver Branch executive committee, it is my pleasure to write these few words about our branch.
-May I, at the outset, express our gratitude for the support of our membership and to those non-members who so often attend our events.
+On behalf of the Vancouver Branch executive committee, it is our pleasure to write these few words about our branch.
+At the outset, we express our gratitude for the support of our membership and to those non-members who so often attend our events.

 We welcome your ideas and input and encourage you to contact us at email@example.com with any suggestions you might have.